 Television production is a highly competitive career, which will suit you if you're determined, organised and work well under pressure

 A television production coordinator is responsible for the administration, organisation and secretarial work involved in producing a television programme.
 You may work on different kinds of programmes, such as news and current affairs, reality shows, soap operas, dramas and comedies.
 You will usually be involved at all stages of a project, working alongside everyone from the early stages until completion.

-Production coordinators can specialise in one particular area of assistance or be known by other names, such as:
+Production coordinators can specialise in one particular area of assistance or be known by other names, such as an assistant.

 As a production coordinator, you'll need to: